 Can you say NO?
-The sad truth is that many people cannot actually say no. They’ll say ok and resent themselves and the situation.
+The sad truth is that many people cannot say no. They’ll say ok and resent themselves and the situation.
 They’ll gripe and complain the whole way.
-They will self-sabotage or procrastinate or get overwhelmed.
+They will self-sabotage or procrastinate, or get overwhelmed.

 Being able to state a clear and solid NO is a sign of emotional well-being.
 It’s a Better Boundary.

 And… sometimes that’s a bridge too far.
 Kids have been smacked for saying no… or worse.
-Adults have been fired for saying no. Love has been lost for saying no. Even if being able to say NO is a crucial aspect for thriving in safe and healthy ways… one can still have better boundaries even if NO isn’t yet in your vocabulary.
+Adults have been fired for saying no. Love has been lost for saying no. Even if being able to say NO is crucial for thriving in safe and healthy ways, one can still have better boundaries even if NO isn’t yet in your vocabulary.

 What would be a yes for me here?